fabric/fabric/doc/site/user_guide.md

 specific host to work on.
 * `fab_hosts` defines the list of hosts to connect to, as a list of strings.
-There's no default value for this variable so it must be specified if you want to execute any remove operations.
+There's no default value for this variable so it must be specified if you want to execute any remote operations.
 * `fab_mode` specifies what strategy should be used to execute commands on the connected hosts.
 The default value is "rolling" which runs the commands on one host at a time, without any parallelism or concurrency.